HIPAA Compliance in AWS

 - Client side encryption

 - Server side encryption

 AWS provides the infrastructure to build your application in HIPAA compliance way.
 But it is the customer’s responsibility to create cloud infrastructure which ensures confidentiality, the integrity of and security of PHI (Protected Health Information).

 HIPAA eligible services in AWS

 AWS is HIPAA compliant and can be used to process, store and transmit ePHI.
 Usage of AWS services doesn’t make it HIPPA compliant directly.
 There are certain restrictions on used services and requires specific measures to be followed to secure your infrastructure.
-The list of services applicable for HIPAA compliance are available on HIPAA Eligible Services Reference page.
+The list of services applicable for HIPAA compliance is available on HIPAA Eligible Services Reference page.
 Usage of the services outside this list is not allowed.

 Creating HIPAA Compliance Architecture

-As shown in the above diagram, we can set up AWS architecture for three-tier web application which follows HIPAA compliance.
+As shown in the above diagram, we can set up AWS architecture for a three-tier web application which follows HIPAA compliance.